sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-left-hand-walls.md

 A direct line from just right.
 Excellent climbing and a hidden gem.

 **9. Grab Yer Mandrakes (6b)**
-The arete, overhang and face on right above, beginning just to the right.
+The arête, overhang and face on right above, beginning just to the right.

 **10. Tirfin Mandrakes (6a+)**
 A link pitch between the two.
 Good moves.